How Much do Cremation Urns Cost?

 - Scattering urns are most often for temporary use, designed to be lightweight for compatibility with hiking, air travel or other modes of transport to the desired locale, and easy to hold when scattering the ashes.

-Cremation urns come in a variety of styles ranging from ornate to contemporary to basic.
+Cremation urns come in a variety of styles ranging from ornate and contemporary to simple.
 The style of the urn will be a determining factor in its cost.
-Generally speaking, the amount of individual attention and time involved in making an urn will be reflected in the price.
-Urns that are handmade and take more time to craft will be more expensive than plain, non-decorative urns.
-Compare the simply elegant style of the Natural Cherry wooden urn that costs $129.95 to the Gone Fishing wooden cremation urn at $524.95.
-Both beautiful, each one suits a particular style and budget.
+Generally speaking, the amount of individual attention and time involved in making an urn will be reflected in the urn's cost.
+For example, handmade urns that take more time to craft will be more expensive than plain, non-decorative urns.
+Compare the simple, elegant style of the Natural Cherry wooden urn, which costs $129.95, to the Gone Fishing wooden cremation urn, costing $524.95.
+Both are beautiful, and each one suits a particular style and budget.

 Urns are available in many styles to match different tastes, personalities and purposes.
-Many people find it comforting to choose an urn that they think would make the deceased happy, while others choose an urn that will match their décor.
+Many people find it comforting to choose an urn that would have made the deceased happy, while others choose an urn that matches their décor.

-Consider classic or contemporary, simple or more detailed, traditional urn shape or a variation, a sleek wooden box urn or one with an intricate carved inset, an urn highlighting the natural beauty of marble or stone or one that features illustration of a meaningful image or design, or an artisan individually crafted urn.
+When choosing an urn, there are so many options to consider: classic or contemporary, simple or detailed, traditional urn shape or a variation, a sleek wooden box urn or one with an intricately carved inset, an urn highlighting the natural beauty of marble or stone or one that features an illustration of a meaningful image or design or an artisan individually crafted urn.

 Pet Urns

-As with urns for human ashes, pet urns vary in price depending on the materials, purpose and style chosen.
+But how much does an urn cost for a pet?
+As with urns for human ashes, pet urns vary in price depending on the materials, size, purpose and style chosen.
 Pet urns are an increasingly common purchase after the passing of a beloved pet.
-Keeping the ashes of a pet in an urn allows you to bury the pet on your own property or keep it with you in your home.
+Keeping the ashes of a pet in an urn allows you to bury the pet on your own property or keep it in your home.

-Options of urns for pets are decorated with pet friendly motifs, such as paw prints, nature images, pet photo urns, statuary urns in the shape of cats and other pleasing designs.
-Because pet urns are sized differently than human urns, be sure to check the urn capacity (listed as “Capacity” on an urn’s description page) for size.
+Options of pet urns are decorated with pet-friendly motifs, such as paw prints, nature images, pet photo urns, statuary urns in the shape of cats and other pleasing designs.
+Because pet urns are sized differently than human urns, check the urn capacity (listed as "Capacity" on an urn's description page) for size.

 Budget Considerations

-How much to spend on an urn is often an emotional decision, based on aesthetics and relationship with the loved one.
-With the wide variety and price ranges of urns, a suitable and beautiful urn can be found that meets any budget.
+How much to spend on an urn is often an emotional decision based on aesthetics and relationship with the loved one.
+However, with the wide variety and price ranges of urns, a suitable and beautiful urn can be found that meets any budget.

 Added costs to consider are:

 - Engraving or other personalization - starts at $8.95 for a symbol.
-Prices vary depending on symbol and/or amount of text (note that engraving and personalization require an extra 2-3 days for shipping)
+Prices vary depending on symbol or amount of text (note that engraving and personalization require an extra 2-3 days for shipping)

 - Free ground shipping for all eligible orders in the US, delivery in 3-6 business days.

-- Expedited shipping starting at $19.95 and dependent on location, 2-day delivery.
+- Expedited shipping starts at $19.95 and, dependent on location, 2-day delivery.

-- Overnight shipping starting at $39.95, based on location, weight and timing, calculated at the time of check-out
+- Overnight shipping starts at $39.95, based on location, weight and timing, calculated at check-out.

 Though cost is a factor in choosing an urn, it need not be a limiting one.
-First of all, keep in mind that a traditional burial with casket would have meant spending many of thousands of dollars.
+First of all, remember that a traditional burial with a casket would have meant spending many thousands of dollars.
+Some types of urns and cremation options can prove to be expensive as well.
 That said, you'll find at all the price points that satisfying choices abound, providing an aesthetically pleasing purchase that is a beautiful, respectful way to honor a loved one.